[Updated 6 November 2020, originally published 22 March 2020]

 In addition to drastically cutting interest rates and introducing asset purchase programmes, governments and central banks around the world continue to introduce new measures directly available to companies as the “second wave” takes hold.

-This paper provides an overview of the measures taken by central banks and governments in Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland, the UK and the EU.
-Governments are having to be reactive as the full impact of COVID-19 continues to unfold and we will update this alert periodically to capture new developments.
+This paper provides an overview of the measures available to companies in Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland, the UK and the EU.
+Governments are still having to be reactive as the full impact of COVID-19 continues to unfold and we will update this alert periodically to capture new developments.

-Cash is king and we continue to help clients identify how these government measures can reduce their expenses and bolster their cash position.
+Cash is king and we have been assisting clients navigate the constantly changing list of measures to identify how they can reduce their expenses and bolster their cash position.

 No international cap

 To date, no ‘unified’ approach has been taken by governments in different jurisdictions, and the key thing for corporate groups to note is that there is no international cap on government aid.
 Corporate groups should have a plan in place to access what they can where they can.